Aboriginal and Torres Strait Islander visitors are kindly advised that this website includes images, sounds and names of people who have passed.

 Our sound collection includes recorded oral histories, radio interviews, talks, podcasts, performances and seminars.

 Most of our oral histories, in addition to some other sound items, are available as digital files.
-To request access, complete an Access to Special Collections Request form and our Library staff can advise on next steps.
+To request access, complete an Ask A Librarian request form and our Library staff can advise on next steps.

 Oral history collects personal experiences and memories, recorded as audio interviews.
 The Library holds a significant collection totalling over 10,000 audio hours of recordings.
 Our collection aims to capture a diversity of voices and experiences that together help to explain the richness of life in New South Wales.